-The advanced VAT course is a 3 session course targeted towards those who already have a basic knowledge of VAT (either through experience or through having attended the VAT Back to Basics course) and want a more in-depth understanding of some of the most applicable and important VAT provisions.
+The Advanced VAT course is a 3 session course targeted towards those who already have a basic knowledge of VAT (either through experience or through having attended the Basic VAT course) and want a more in-depth understanding of some of the most applicable and important VAT provisions.
 Throughout the course specific VAT topics (see Agenda below) will be discussed in a detailed manner (including how the VAT treatment has changed and developed in view of new VAT Department guidelines, EU Regulations and Case Law) for the attendees to be able to build a more extensive knowledge of VAT and hence be in a better position to apply the correct VAT treatment to more complex transactions.
 Participation and Feedback would be encouraged together with using practical and worked examples to make the sessions much more interesting, useful and relevant for all attendees.

 The scope of the course is to look at the interpretation of these provisions of general importance both from a domestic perspective (i.e. the interpretation given by the local VAT authorities) and an international perspective (the relevant principles and decisions established by the CJEU – Court of Justice of the European Union and the various Council Implementing Regulations) in such a way to help the attendees arrive at the correct VAT treatment when dealing with such complex transactions (including being aware of which factors will shape and effect the respective VAT treatment).